 This policy is supported by the key principles of the Children's Act, 1989 that the child's welfare is paramount, Working Together, 2018, highlighting that every assessment of a child, 'must be informed by the views of the child'.
-(Working Together, 2018:21) and Keeping Children Safe in Education, 2022 in relation to part 5 Child on child sexual violence and sexual harassment, through ensuring procedures are in place in this School to hear the voice of the child.
-Child-on-child abuse is also embedded in our School safeguarding and child protection policy.
+(Working Together, 2018:21) and Keeping Children Safe in Education, 2023 in relation to part 5 child- on- child sexual violence and sexual harassment, through ensuring procedures are in place in this School to hear the voice of the child.
+Child-on-child abuse is also embedded in our school/college safeguarding and child protection policy.